 Federal Direct Stafford Loan Program

-This federal loan is available to students enrolled on at least a half time basis and is not credit based.
+This federal loan is available to students enrolled on at least a half-time basis.
 The amount students can borrow each academic year is based on class level.
-Freshman can borrow a maximum of $5,500, sophomores can borrow a maximum of $6,500 and juniors and seniors can borrow a maximum of $7,500 per academic year.
+Freshmen can borrow a maximum of $5,500, sophomores can borrow a maximum of $6,500 and juniors and seniors can borrow a maximum of $7,500 per academic year.

 The Federal Direct Stafford Loan will be part of the financial aid award package and the student must submit the FAFSA form in order to qualify.
 The loan will be certified by the Financial Aid Office unless the award letter is returned by the student indicating that the loan is not needed.

 Completing a Direct Loan Master Promissory Note & Entrance Counseling